 This is the official user’s manual for a software product (it was the first user’s manual I had ever written).

 In 2001, E-mu Systems was ready to release a new software product which would become a core component of SoundFont.com’s ongoing product strategy.
 The company did not have available personnel to write a technical manual for the product, so although I had never written a product manual before, I took the initiative and wrote this 69-page guide which became the official user’s manual for the software.

 I am the author of the following publication, along with numerous articles in the Santa Cruz Sentinel (where I was a stringer for the sports department in my twenties).

 Find A Job Through A Temporary Service: Effective Strategies to Leverage Temporary Work Assignments in Your Search for Regular Employment

 This guide, published through Amazon’s Kindle Direct Publishing program, teaches readers how to use temporary employment services as a strategy to find regular employment.
-Specifically, job seekers learn what a temporary service is, why companies use temporary services in their hiring process, what advantages there are for the job hunter who chooses to work through temporary services, which fields of work are available through temporary services, how to select temporary services through which to work, and much more.
+Specifically, job seekers learn what a temporary service is, why companies use temporary services in their hiring process, and much more.